-A Clinical Counseller/Psychotherapist is a skilled professional who is there to help facilitate positive changes in your life by helping you to set and implement goals, emotional acceptance, gaining insight and personal growth.
+A Clinical Counsellor/Psychotherapist is a skilled professional who is there to facilitate positive changes in your life by helping you to set and implement goals, emotional acceptance, gaining insight and personal growth.

 The term clinical counselling and psychotherapy are often used interchangeably, however there is a slight difference between them.
-Most often counselling might focus on specific problems or issues and it can help you learn the tools you need to manage or solve them.
-It can also be short-term.
+Most often counselling might focus on specific problems or issues and it can help you learn the tools you need to mange or solve them.
+It can be short-term.

-Both Counselling and Psychotherapy can help you gain personal insight.
-Gaining personal insight can be a positive step towards changing destructive behaviours and replacing it with more productive ones.
+Both counselling and psychotherapy can help you to gain personal insight.
+Gaining personal insight can be a positive step towards changing unhelpful behaviours and replacing it with more productive ones.
 Therapy can help you heal and it also promotes personal growth and development.
-Therapists do not offer advice but they can support you to find your own answers and encourage you to learn and implement new skills.
-The overall goal of Counselling and Psychotherapy is to help you discover your personal strengths and resources.
+Therapists/Counsellors do not offer advice but they can support you to find your own answers and encourage you to learn and implement new skills.
+The overall goal of counselling and psychotherapy is to help you discover your personal strengths and resources.

 How can it help?

-Counselling/Psychotherapy can help in many areas of a person’s life such as: management/treatment of depression, anxiety, and many other mental health disorders.
-It can also help in addressing and resolving specific issues, making decisions, coping with crisis, relationship issues, learning new skills, regulating emotions, or developing personal insights and knowledge.
+Counselling/Psychotherapy can help in many areas of a person's life such as: healing from trauma (racial, gender, or childhood/adult traumas), management/treatment of depression, anxiety, and many other mental health disorders.
+It can also help in addressing resolving specific issues, making decisions, coping with crisis, relationship issues, learning new skills, regulating emotions, or developing personal insights and knowledge.

 Is it confidential?